damir-manapov/hands-on-multitenant-by-kind-helm/README.md

 # Multitenant Spinning App

-A multitenant application for managing tenant instances using Kubernetes (kind) for local development.
+A multitenant application for managing tenant instances using Kubernetes (kind) and Helm charts for local development.
 Built with TypeScript, pnpm, and tsx, featuring strict type checking, ESLint, and Prettier configurations.
+Tenants are deployed using Helm charts from OCI registries.

 ## Prerequisites